RRZE-Webteam/FAU-Studium-Embed/docs/degree_programs_search_shortcode.md

 ### Example with pre-applied filters

 To pre-apply filters and hide them from visitors, add an attribute with the name of the filter as the key and comma-separated term names as the value.
+Please always use slugs as the value for the admission requirement filter.
 Example: To pre-apply the `degree` filter with `Bachelor` and `Master` and also add `faculty` and `study-location` as visible filters, use the following shortcode: